Oluwakemi-moyin/Retail_Data/README.md

    - In Year 2011, Customer 12346 has the highest average revenue of $ 77,183.6  and Customer 13684 have the lowest average revenue of $ 2.246.

 2. Regional Performance
-   - In Year 2010, Sweden has the highest average revenue of $ 147.4730769 while Italy has the lowest average revenue of $ 17.11842105
+   - In Year 2010, Sweden has the highest average revenue of $ 147.473 while Italy has the lowest average revenue of $ 17.11842105
-   - In Year 2011, Saudi arabia has the lowest avaerage revenue of $ 16.213
+   - In Year 2011, Netherlands has highest average revenue of $ 122.174 while Saudi Arabia has the lowest average revenue of $ 16.213

 3. Monthly Trends
    - In Year 2011, Average revenue was at an all high in January at $ 26.928, it was rising and falling till November when it was at an all time low at $ 18.06 then later increased in the following month(December) to $ 30.195 which is the highest average revenue figure for the year.

-4. Product Demand by Region
-   - The store has 390,909 orders in total for the periods in review(2010 to 2011).
-   - In year 2011, the countries with the highest number of orders are United Kingdom and Germany with 325,444orders and 8,158orders respectively.
-Saudi arabia and Bahrain have the least orders with 9orders and 17orders respectively.
-   - In year 2010, the countries with the highest number of orders are United kingdom and Germany with 23,428orders and 485orders respectively.
-Austria and Poland have the least orders with 7orders and 8 orders respectively.

-5. Revenue Distribution
-   -
-6. Strategic Implication
+4. Strategic Implication
-   - The low total quantity sold in 2010 was due to the fact that the store just started.
-   -
+   - The amount the store earns for each product it sells is $ 22.344
+   - Although the month of November was the highest revenue generating month, the average earn per product in this month was the lowest

 ### Conclusion
 ---
 These are my recommendations;

-Average Price per Unit= 2.874
+1. Focus of the store should be on items that generates the most average revenue in terms of their unit prices.

 ## Tables
 🥇💻